Lattice-Data/lattice-tools/docs/geo_upload.md

 	- <Dataset_accession>_md5sum.csv: This is a csv of all the fasta and raw matrix file names and checksums.
 	- <Dataset_accession>_s3_uri.csv: This is a list of the s3 URI for all fastq and raw matrix files.
 - Upload the metadata and md5sum csv files in a google spreadsheet.
 Have wrangler add any additional contributor or protocol information.
-- Make sure all raw matrix and fastq files listed have unique files names.

 Launch EC2
 ----------------